 Digital Data UseLowGrowing

-These trends reflect the shift toward efficiency, safety, and data-driven operations.
+These trends reflect a shift toward automation, efficiency, and data-driven operations.

 Conclusion